Ak-Krishna/Image_UploadingSystem/README.md

 ## Database SetUp
 1) check the folder database to create databse and tables
 2) fire all queries and create database, tables
-3) once all setup completed start XAMM and run Apache and mysql
+3) once all setup completed, start on your local system XAMPP and run Apache and mysql

 ## Steps to get access
 1) click on don't have account